isomerpages/imda-tradetrust/_about-tradetrust/Why adopt TradeTrust.md

 <ul data-tight="true" class="tight">
 <li>
 <p>Ensure electronic documents are compliant to global standards and statutory
-law and cryptographically trustworthy with data confidentiality.</p>
+law and cryptographically trustworthy with .</p>
 </li>
 <li>
-<p>Confidently conduct trustworthy trade with new trading partners with complete
+<p>Data confidentiality is ensured as the blockchain does not store any business
-transparency and traceability.</p>
+data.</p>
 </li>
 </ul>
 <h4>Compliance &amp; Sustainability</h4>